 Picture yourself in the latest leadership skills training event you attended.
 It was likely a mid-week event because most effective development professionals understand that Friday means you’re going to leave early.

 A prerequisite for the event was that no cell phones or notebooks could be brought with you.

 You sat for half a day or maybe a whole day learning concepts on leadership and why each concept is important.
 You learned about sample ways to implement the tactics within your current role.
 You likely received some sort of manual to take home or back to your office as reference material.

 The manual is tactfully filled with inspiring images and is well organized for easy use.
 The training team even offers an online version for you to access through your smartphone at any time, from any location.

 You came to the event inspired by your current leader who assured you that you were a rising star in the organization.
 With just a few more training events and maybe a certificate or two, you’ll be next in line for a big promotion.

 You are also excited about the opportunity to teach these lessons to those you lead.
 You truly understand the importance of developing others.

 Six weeks later, you are given a survey on how you are using the processes, and you sheepishly admit that you haven’t looked at the manual since.
 Does this resemble anyone you know?

-You had desire and incentive to learn.
+You had the desire and incentive to learn.
 Distractions were kept to a minimum.
-The trainers were skilled with high quality, highly reputable products.
+The trainers were skilled with high-quality, highly reputable products.